 When Ayushmann Khurrana's Wife Tahira Kashyap Would CRY At Night While He Would Be Out Shooting!

 When Ayushmann Khurrana's wife Tahira Kashyap was diagnosed with stage 0 breast cancer last year, it wasn't an easy phase for the couple.
-But with determination as hard as the steel, the star wife fought the battle, embraced the scars as 'badges of honour' and set a perfect example for those who are fighting the Big C.
+But with determination as hard as steel, the star wife fought the battle, embraced the scars as 'badges of honour' and set a perfect example for those who are fighting the Big C.

-In her latest interview with Mid-day, Tahira spoke about the importance of mental health and also recalled the tough phase which she underwent a few years ago.
+In her latest interview with Mid-Day, Tahira spoke about the importance of mental health and also recalled the tough phase that she underwent a few years ago.

-Tahira Opens Up About The Tough Phase In Her Life
+Tahira Opens Up On The Tough Phase In Her Life

 Tahira told the tabloid, "I never treated my body, mind and soul as one entity.
 I always thought physical health was important, and mental toh kuch hota hi nahin hai.
 So, I exercised a lot.
 But I think [the cancer] was a manifestation of the negativity that I had been harbouring."